m039/Void/Guidelines.md

 ## Assets

-* Use PascalCase for a font name.
+* Use PascalCase for a font filename.
 The end of the name may contain these parts:
   * R == Regular
   * Ro == Roman
   * B == Bold
   * I == Italic
+* Use PascalCase for a shader filename.
+The end of the name may contain:
+  * Es2 == OpenGLES2 Shader

 ## Code